Military deception: Battle of Long Island

-After the Patriot defeat at the Battle of Long Island in late August 1776, Washington's forces retreated to Brooklyn Heights, with a superior British force surrounding them on three sides and their backs to the East River.
+After the American defeat at the Battle of Long Island in late August 1776, Washington's forces retreated to Brooklyn Heights, with a superior British force surrounding them on three sides and their backs to the East River.
 The British expected Washington would find his position untenable and surrender.
 Washington instead arranged for a flotilla of small boats to ferry his 9,000 troops across the river to the relative safety of Manhattan Island.
 Moving under cover of darkness, Washington's troops withdrew unit by unit to avoid the appearance that a general retreat was taking place.
-The wheels of supply wagons and gun carriages were wrapped in rags to muffle their noise, and troops ordered to remain silent to avoid alerting the nearby British.
+The wheels of supply wagons and gun carriages were wrapped in rags to muffle their noise, and American troops were ordered to remain silent to avoid alerting nearby British forces.
 Rear guard units kept campfires blazing through the night.
-These measures fooled British scouts into thinking the Patriot army was still on Brooklyn Heights.
+These measures led British scouts to assume the American army was still on Brooklyn Heights.
 A morning fog obscured visibility, which helped the Continentals complete their retreat, and all 9,000 were safely ferried across the river.
-When the British advanced, they were surprised to find the American positions completely empty.
+When the British advanced, they found the American positions completely deserted.

 Battle of Trenton

-Prior to the Battle of Trenton on Christmas Day 1776, Washington used a spy, John Honeyman to gain information about the positions of Britain's Hessian mercenaries.
+Prior to the Battle of Trenton on Christmas Day 1776, Washington used a spy, John Honeyman to gain information about the positions of the Hessian troops.
 Posing as a Loyalist butcher and weaver, Honeyman traded with British and Hessian troops and acquired useful intelligence.
-At the same time, he aided Washington's plan by spreading disinformation that convinced the British and Hessians that Continental Army morale was low and an end-of-year attack against British positions unlikely.
-Honeyman's deceptive information enabled Washington to gain the element of surprise, and his troops routed the stunned Hessians.
+At the same time, he aided Washington's plan by spreading disinformation that convinced the British and Hessians that Continental Army morale was low and an end-of-year attack by American forces unlikely to happen.
+Honeyman's deceptive information enabled Washington to gain the element of surprise, and his troops routed the Hessians.

 Battle of Princeton

 After the Battle of Trenton, the British dispatched a large army under General Charles Cornwallis to chase down Washington's smaller force.
-At the 2 January 1777 Battle of the Assunpink Creek, the Continental troops under Washington successfully repulsed three British attacks on their positions.
+At the 2 January 1777 Battle of the Assunpink Creek, the Continental troops under Washington repulsed three British attacks on their positions.
 Darkness ended the British attacks and they planned to resume the following morning.
 That night, Washington again resorted to the same deceptive tactics he had used in Brooklyn, including muffling the wheels of wagons and gun carriages to reduce noise, and leaving a rear guard to keep campfires burning.
-The British were again fooled, and Washington was able to move his army into a position from which he defeated the British at the Battle of Princeton on 3 January.
+The tactics were also successful, and Washington was able to move his army into a position from which he defeated Cornwallis' army at the Battle of Princeton on 3 January.